Ganly History, Family Crest & Coats of Arms

 Early History of the Ganly family

-Another 211 words (15 lines of text) covering the years 1511, 1675, and 1700 are included under the topic Early Ganly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ganly research.
+Another 76 words (5 lines of text) covering the years 1511, 1675, and 1700 are included under the topic Early Ganly History in all our PDF Extended History products and printed products wherever possible.

 Ganly Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Ganly has appeared as MacKinley, MacKinlay, MacKindlay, MacKinly, MacKindley and many more.

 Early Notables of the Ganly family (pre 1700)